Miss Kyriacou - Class Teacher

 Don't forget to follow us on Twitter and download the School Jotter App to get important updates and class galleries.

-· In maths we will start by looking at numbers up to 10.
+· Maths- We will start by looking at numbers up to 10.
 We will be counting forwards and backwards, finding one more/less, comparing numbers and ordering them.
 We then move on to addition and subtraction within 10, introducing symbols and number bonds, using lots of practical resources.
 Then we will learn to recognise and name basic 2D and 3D shapes and finally we will look at numbers up to 20.

 · English – moving from word level to sentence level.
 Our main focus is finger spaces and getting our letter shapes correctly formed – lots of lovely handwriting practice!
-We are also spending time retelling familiar stories in picture and words.
+We are also spending time retelling familiar stories through pictures and words.

-· Phonics – Phase 3 and 4 lots of blending and segmenting CCVC and CVCC words
+· Phonics – We will begin level 5.
+Lots of blending and segmenting CCVC and CVCC words

 · In Science we will be learning about animals including humans.
 We will identify and compare a variety of common animals including fish, birds, amphibians, reptiles and mammals.
 We will also learn about carnivores, omnivores and herbivores.
 In addition, we will learn about the basic parts of the human body and the five senses.